Arsenal Training Centre

-The Arsenal Training Centre, often referred to as its geographical location London Colney in Hertfordshire, is the training ground of Arsenal Football Club.
+The Arsenal Training Centre, branded as the Sobha Realty Training Centre for sponsorship reasons, and often referred to as its geographical location London Colney, is the training complex for Arsenal Football Club, located in London Colney, Hertfordshire.
 It houses ten full-size pitches, an indoor facility and a medical and rehabilitation centre.

-Constructed after manager Arsène Wenger campaigned for Arsenal to replace its existing University College London groundshare site, it opened in October 1999 at a cost of £10 million.
-The training centre was financed by the transfer of Nicolas Anelka to Real Madrid.
+Constructed after manager Arsène Wenger campaigned for Arsenal to replace its existing groundshare at University College London, it opened in October 1999 at a cost of £10 million, financed by the £22.5 million transfer of Nicolas Anelka to Real Madrid.
+The centre has received regular upgrades to its facilities since its opening.

-As well as accommodating Arsenal's first team and youth teams, the centre from 2003 to 2012 acted as the training base for the England national football team before home internationals and friendlies.
+Alongside accommodating Arsenal's first teams and youth teams, the centre acted as the training base for the England national football team before home internationals and friendlies from 2003 and 2012.
 It has attracted criticism from local residents over environmental and catchment issues.

 History and development

 When Arsène Wenger joined Arsenal in October 1996, he attempted to organise an extra training session at University College London Union (UCLU) Sports Grounds in Shenley, for the benefit of getting to know his players.
 Wenger was told that the ground – owned by UCL, was reserved for its students, which left him not knowing “whether to laugh or cry”.
 A few weeks after, a fire partially burnt down the training centre, causing £50,000 worth of damage.
 Arsenal temporarily rehoused their training base to the Sopwell House Hotel in St Albans.
 Wenger, dismayed by the arrangement, campaigned for a purpose-built, Arsenal-owned ground that housed the latest training equipment.
-This was one of the "important decisions" he wanted to make for the club – "Without an assurance of that freedom and control I would not have stayed."
+This was one of the "important decisions" he wanted to make for the club – "Without an assurance of that freedom and control, I would not have stayed."

 By February 1998, Hertsmere Borough Council had granted consent for Arsenal to build a training centre on greenfield land, adjacent to a local school, in the Bell Lane area, London Colney.
-It is situated adjacent to the former facilities at the Shenley UCLU Sports Grounds, which Watford Football Club use for training purposes.
+It is situated adjacent to the former facilities at the Shenley UCLU Sports Grounds, which is now used by Watford Football Club as its training centre.
 They concluded it was “essential to support the training facility”, that it would replace an existing building used by the club and that Arsenal's community work “constituted exceptional circumstances”.
 The plans were referred to the Environment Secretary John Prescott, who ratified it, in spite of the site being within the green belt.
 Planning permission was obtained in September 1998.